thecloudside/couchbase-gcp-terraform-ansible/README.md

-# How to Setup Couchbase Cluster Using the integration of Ansible and Terraform
+# Setup Couchbase Cluster Using Ansible and Terraform on GCP

 Setting up a couchbase cluster on GCE using Terraform and Ansible